-SB 350 Disadvantaged Community Advisory Group
+Senate Bill 350 Disadvantaged Community Advisory Group

 The CEC published a Notice of Availability of the 2024 Draft Update to the Disadvantaged Communities Advisory Group (DACAG) Equity Framework (2024 Update).
 As background, the DACAG advises the CEC and the CPUC "on the effectiveness of clean energy programs related to SB 350 in disadvantaged communities."
-Written comments on the 2024 Update were due to the CEC Docket Unit by June 21, 2024.
+Written comments on the 2024 Update are due to the CEC Docket Unit on or before June 21, 2024.